KristinAoki/SoftSysAokiChowdhary/reports/documentation.md

 ```

 We define `abuf`, a struct that consists of a pointer to our buffer in memory and a length.
 When we want to append a string to `abuf`, first we have to allocate enough memory to hold the string.
 The `realloc` function takes a pointer to the current string and the new size, which the length of the string currently in `abuf` plus the length of the new string we are adding in. `realloc` will deallocate the memory allocated to the current string in `abuf` and return a pointer to a new object that has the specified size.
 We copy the new string s to the end of the current data in the buffer, and then update the pointers and length of the `abuf`.
 Afterwards,`abFree` deallocates the memory that was allocated by `abuf`.

+`->` allows the pointer created in `abuf` to be accessed in the  `abAppend` function and set to the input from the function.